Human T-lymphotropic virus 1: Epidemiology

-The knowledge about HTLV-1 epidemiology is limited.

-The highest prevalence for any country has been detected in Japan (particularly in the southwest); in 2007 around 1% of Japan's population was infected.
-Two studies of blood samples from 1988 and 2006-07 showed the highest number of carriers was found in people born from 1927 to 1937 (people age 8 to 18 in 1945).
-The reasons for this extremely high prevalence are not known.
+The global distribution of HTLV-I is highly heterogeneous, with focal occurrence in diverse regions.
+Within areas where HTLV-I is found, its occurrence varies considerably, with endemic clusters often situated near populations with lower prevalence.
+This pattern might be influenced by the founder effect, suggesting prolonged viral transmission within isolated groups, but this theory warrants further investigation.
+Consistent findings reveal that HTLV-1 prevalence increases with age and is usually higher in adult females than males.
+Areas broadly regarded as having endemic regions include Japan, Iran, the Americas, the Caribbean, Melanesia, Central and West Africa, and Australia.
+Globally, there remains a lack of robust data from populous countries like India and Nigeria and most of North and East Africa.
+As such, current global prevalence estimates, which are based on known endemic regions, likely underestimate the true global prevalence.

+In Australia, HTLV-I has a notably high prevalence among Aboriginal communities in Central Australia.
+Community-based cross-sectional studies from Central Australia report HTLV-1 prevalences exceeding 30%, representing the highest reported prevalence for any population worldwide.
 In Taiwan, in Iran, and in Fujian (a Chinese province near Taiwan) the prevalence is 0.1–1%.
-The infection rate is about 1% in Papua New Guinea, the Solomon Islands, and Vanuatu, where the genotype C predominates.
-In Europe HTLV-1 is still uncommon, although it is present in some high-risk populations, including immigrants and intravenous drug users.
-In Americas the virus is found in indigenous populations and descendants of African ancestry from where it is thought to have originated.
-The general prevalence is from 0.1 to 1%.
-In Africa the prevalence is not well known, but it is about 1% in some countries.
+The infection rate is about 1% in Papua New Guinea, the Solomon Islands, and Vanuatu, where genotype C predominates.
+In Europe HTLV-1 is uncommon, although it is present in some populations, generally people who have migrated from known endemic regions.
+In the Americas, HTLV-1 is found in some Indigenous populations and descendants of African ancestry from where it is thought to have originated.
+Prevalence ranges from 0.1 to 1%.
+In Africa, the prevalence is not well known, but it is about 1% in some countries.

 HTLV-I infection in the United States appears to be about half as prevalent among IV drug users and about one-tenth as prevalent in the population at large as HIV infection.
 Although little serologic data exist, the prevalence of infection is thought to be highest among blacks living in the Southeast.
 A prevalence rate of 30% has been found among black intravenous drug users in New Jersey, and a rate of 49% has been found in a similar group in New Orleans.

-HTLV-I infection in Australia is very high among the indigenous peoples of central and northern Australia, with a prevalence rate of 10–45%.
-HTLV-1 is believed to have been in Australia for 9,000 years, coming from a migration from Indonesia.
-In central Australia, around Alice Springs, an estimated 5,000 people are infected.

-It is also high among the Inuit of Northern Canada, in Japan, northeastern Iran.
-Peru, the Pacific coast of Colombia and Ecuador, and the Caribbean.
+It is also high among the Inuit of Northern Canada, in Japan, northeastern Iran, Peru, the Pacific coast of Colombia and Ecuador, and the Caribbean.